 The creation of the Service to America Awards stems from NAB Leadership Foundation wanting to recognize local stations for more than their role as news and entertainment providers for their communities.
 What began as a conversion among the foundation's leadership has grown to a memorable evening to highlight the outstanding community service that radio and television stations provide across the country.
 With the landscape of Washington, DC, Congress can see firsthand the commitment and dedication their local radio and televisions stations are doing for and by their constituents.

-In addition to honoring broadcasters, NABLF presents its highest honor, the Service to America Leadership Award, to a high-profile individual who has performed extraordinary service in bettering the lives of others.
-Past recipients include President Bill Clinton, Muhammad Ali, Sir Elton John, Quincy Jones, Stevie Wonder and Sharon Stone, among others.
+In addition to honoring broadcasters, the NAB Leadership Foundation presents, the Service to America Leadership Award, to a high-profile individual who has performed extraordinary service in bettering the lives of others.
+Past recipients include John Legend, President Bill Clinton, Muhammad Ali, Sir Elton John, Quincy Jones, Stevie Wonder and Sharon Stone, among others.
 Additionally, the Corporate Leadership Award is given to a non-broadcast business that exemplifies an extraordinary focus on community service.

 Interested in applying for an award?
 Applications open Monday, January 27, 2020.

 Interested in becoming a 2020 Sponsor?
 Explore our sponsorship opportunities